kragorg/dng/characters/Kragor Grimstride.md

 began to coalesce into a chilling clarity— a command, stark and undeniable, and a promise of greater power.
 “Go north.
 Cross the frozen north.
-To Eiselcross.”
+To Foren in Eiselcross.”
 The purpose remained a shrouded mystery, yet a strange, cold resolve settled deep within me.
 I would follow.